 Top 5 Simple Rules That Will Make Your Employees More Efficient

-Software tools for managing projects and tasks unambiguously help increase the efficiency of teams, correctly allocate the workload.
+Software tools for managing projects and tasks unambiguously help increase the efficiency of teams, and correctly allocate the workload.
 But for them to work to the maximum, you need to be able to “prepare” them correctly.

 1. Do not set goals verbally.
-Has it ever happened that at lunch employees ask each other to do something, sometimes even very important tasks, and eventually forget about them?
+Has it ever happened that at lunch, employees ask each other to do something, sometimes even very important tasks, and eventually forget about them?
 Of course, it happened, and it is normal and natural.
-However, employees need to understand this and avoid accepting and setting oral tasks.
+However, employees need to understand this and avoid accepting and setting up oral tasks.

 2. Name the task.
 The name of the task should be very clear as if you were explaining what to do to your grandmother.
-In the title of the task the verb-action “what to do” and the final result should be specified in as much detail as possible.
+In the title of the task, the verb-action “what to do” and the final result should be specified in as much detail as possible.